 About Our Publications

 Our publications offer fresh insights and provide a forum for valuable debate on foreign policy issues facing Canada and the broader international community.
 They target a wide audience from academics and policy specialists to journalists and interested citizens.

 The views expressed in these publications are those of the contributors.
-The CIC is an independent policy institute and does not express opinions of its own.
+The CIC is independent does not express opinions of its own.
 For information on permissions, translations or bulk copies of CIC publications, please contact firstname.lastname@example.org.